hitoshi-watase/sercrod/docs/reference/directives/event-keydown.md

 Each iteration gets its own `@keydown` handler, bound to that iteration’s `item` in scope.

-#### Nablla-specific restrictions
+#### Sercrod-specific restrictions

-For `@keydown` itself, Nablla does not impose special structural restrictions beyond the general event rules:
+For `@keydown` itself, Sercrod does not impose special structural restrictions beyond the general event rules:

 - You may put `@keydown` on any element that can receive focus.
 - You may combine `@keydown` with other event directives on the same element (such as `@keyup`, `@input`, `@blur`) as long as each uses a different event name.
 - You may combine `@keydown` with colon bindings like `:value`, `:class`, or `:style`, and with structural directives like `*if`, `*for`, and `*each` that target the same element.

-The main Nablla specific consideration is update behavior:
+The main Sercrod specific consideration is update behavior:

 - `keydown` is treated as a mutating event by default.
 - If you do not want re renders on every key, attach `.noupdate` or add `"keydown"` to `config.events.non_mutating` for your application.